The Kurnell Peninsula master plan

 As with all planning proposals, this was the first step in a long process to achieve our vision for Bidhiinja Beach.

-Throughout 2024 & 2025, we continued to provide the community with information on our plans via this website and local precinct meetings.
+Throughout the years we continued to provide the community with information on our plans via this website and local precinct meetings.
 Future opportunities to learn more and provide feedback will also be promoted in the same way.

 In September 2024, the project was approved to progress as a State Assessed Planning Proposal (SARP) under the DPHI’s State Significant Rezoning Policy